 Hillside is one of the best residential treatment centers for children and teens experiencing depression in Georgia, with a professional, intensively trained and certified staff in dialectical behavior therapy (DBT).
-We use evidence-based treatment alongside quality psychiatric care to help children and teens in our residential and day programs, as well as our intensive in-home therapy program.
+We use evidence-based treatment alongside quality psychiatric care to help children and teens in our residential and day programs for depressed youth, as well as our intensive in-home therapy program.

 Sometimes kids wrestle with mental health issues they cannot resolve on their own, and Hillside can provide them with the tools they need to succeed while helping families heal.